Dixmont, Maine: History

 By the 1850s the population of the town had peaked at over 1,600, which is over 400 more than it has today.
 It had three sawmills, a shingle mill, two flour and grist mills, and many productive farms.

 In the 1870s there were two small corporations in Dixmont making cheese, one owned by L.P.
 Toothacker, and the other by Benjamin Bussey.
 In 1880 Dixmont had two hotels and one physician.
 Sheep farming was popular, probably because of the hilly landscape.
 In 1880, Dixmont had more sheep than any town in Penobscot County.

 A rare earthquake shook North Dixmont (and Unity, Albion, Plymouth, and Weeks Mills) in 1895 but no damage was reported.

 By 1900, the population of Dixmont was down to 843.

 Geography

 Dixmont's highest hills are Peaked Mountain and Mount Harris, the latter 1230 ft above sea level.
-In 1854 the U.S. Coast Survey erected an observatory on top of Mount Harris.
+In 1854 the United States Coast Survey erected an observatory on top of Mount Harris.

 Like many Maine towns, Dixmont has multiple villages.
 The four main ones are Dixmont Corner, North Dixmont, East Dixmont, and Dixmont Center.